-The 2020 Election Night Cheat Sheet
+Forget the Exit Polls, Watch Florida, Ignore Pennsylvania

 What else to watch for: Minnesota

 Clinton won the state by about 40,000 votes—or one and a half percentage points—in 2016.
 Biden is expected to win here by nearly 10 points.
-Rather than eat your fingers worrying about Michigan and Wisconsin, where the results won’t be known for days, you should pay closer attention to their Great Lakes sibling, as Minnesota’s secretary of state has said she expects winners to be announced “on Election Night or shortly thereafter.”
+Rather than eat your fingers worrying about Michigan and Wisconsin, where the results won’t be known for days, you should pay closer attention to their Great Lakes sibling, as Minnesota’s secretary of state has said that he expects winners to be announced “on Election Night or shortly thereafter.”
 As always, be prepared for the first tallies to skew Democratic, as the state has been counting mail-in ballots for several weeks.

 What I’m ignoring: Michigan and Wisconsin